pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 #### Multi-Generational Wealth Transfer

 Generation-skipping transfer (GST) tax planning allows you to transfer wealth to grandchildren and beyond while minimizing taxes.
-This is essential for a 365-year dynasty vision.
+This is essential for a 365-year Legacy vision.

 #### GST Tax Basics